STXRSHIVA/REDBUS-CLONE/README.md

 # redBus Clone

-This project is a clone of the Ared Bus website, built using Tailwind CSS.
-It replicates the main functionalities and UI of the original Ared Bus website.
+This project is a clone of the redBus website, built using Tailwind CSS.
+It replicates the main functionalities and UI of the original redBus website.

 ## Features

-- **UI Clone**: The project closely mimics the user interface and design of the Ared Bus website.
+- **UI Clone**: The project closely mimics the user interface and design of the redBus website.
 - **Tailwind CSS**: Tailwind CSS is used extensively to style the components and layout of the website.

 ## Technologies Used